renovatebot/renovate/docs/usage/configuration-options.md

 If you wish for Renovate to process only select paths in the repository, use `includePaths`.

 Alternatively, if you need to _exclude_ certain paths in the repository then consider `ignorePaths` instead.
-If you're more interested in including only certain package managers (e.g. `npm`), then consider `enabledManagers` instead.
+If you are more interested in including only certain package managers (e.g. `npm`), then consider `enabledManagers` instead.

 ## internalChecksAsSuccess